tomkaar/recipes-application/README.md

 #### Edit Recipe

-When a user click on the *Edit* button on a recipe it will direct you to
+When a user click on the *Edit* button on a recipe it will direct you to the URL `/edit/:id`.
+This page will look for the `:id` and fetch the recipe data and ingredients connected to that *recipe_id*.
+This data will be passed into the `RecipeForm` component together with the `onSubmit` function.

 #### Like a Recipe